medelman17/tn-justice-bus/memory-bank/progress.md

 ## 7. Decisions Log

 - All previous decisions documented in previous progress.md updates
+- **[2025-04-12]**: Implemented NextAuth.js v5 migration using a split configuration approach to maintain both edge compatibility and database adapter functionality.
+- **[2025-04-12]**: Added environment variable fallbacks for both AUTH* and NEXTAUTH* prefixes to support transition period.
+- **[2025-04-12]**: Updated middleware to use direct cookie checking to avoid edge-incompatible dependencies.
+- **[2025-04-12]**: Created detailed migration summary document for future reference and rollback guidance.
+- **[2025-04-12]**: Decision to create an implementation plan for migrating to NextAuth.js v5 with edge compatibility.
+- **[2025-04-12]**: Decision to design a production-ready enhancement for the SMS verification system that integrates with Knock and adds proper security measures.
+- **[2025-04-12]**: Decision to use a split configuration approach for NextAuth.js v5 to maintain both edge compatibility and database adapter functionality.
 - **[2025-04-12]**: Decision to integrate the Software Planning Tool MCP server for enhanced project planning capabilities.
 - **[2025-04-12]**: Decision to implement Knock SMS notification system with offline support instead of Twilio for SMS communication needs.
 - **[2025-04-12]**: Updated viewport configuration in Next.js application to follow Next.js 14+ best practices by moving themeColor to viewport export.